christinec-dev/NavPath2D/ReadMe.md

 This package is particularly suitable for simpler cases where detailed pathfinding is not required, offering a straightforward alternative to more complex solutions.
 You also have the flexibility to expand upon the basic functionality, making it adaptable to various genres and project requirements.

+_*Please note that this tool is meant for simple navigation, and it will not give you the uniqueness that you can acheive through the use of A* Pathfinding algorithms.
+There are plenty of tools out there, many paid and expensive, so this tool was made to be an easy and affordable solution to 2D navigation issues._
 ---

 # Table of Contents